JulianaStrieder/My_DataAnalyst_Toolbox/Linux_Command_Line/Basics_Command_Line.md

     `ls`

-    Sometimes you also need to se hidden files and directories:
+    Sometimes you also need to see hidden files and directories:

     `ls -la`